 - Fermentation lids (optional)

-- Or you can purchase a simple Fermenting Kit so you have all the bells and whistles.
+- Fermenting Kit so you have all the bells and whistles.

-- Honey or for added health benefits you may use Manuka Honey
+- Raw Honey or for added health benefits you may use Manuka Honey

-- Whole garlic cloves – If you can peel it all yourself and use it fresh it will have more medicinal qualities.
+- Garlic cloves – If you can peel it all yourself and use it fresh it will have more medicinal qualities.

 HOW TO MAKE FERMENTED GARLIC HONEY